awsdocs/amazon-redshift-developer-guide/doc_source/query-super.md

 ORDER BY c_orders[0].o_orderdate;
 ```

-## Unnesting<a name="unnest"></a>
+## Unnesting queries<a name="unnest"></a>

-Amazon Redshift uses the PartiQL syntax to iterate over SUPER arrays by navigating the array using the FROM clause of a query\.
-Using the previous example, the following example iterates over the attribute *c\_orders* values\.
+To unnest queries, Amazon Redshift uses the PartiQL syntax to iterate over SUPER arrays\.
+It does this by navigating the array using the FROM clause of a query\.
+Using the previous example, the following example iterates over the attribute values for `c_orders`\.

 ```
 SELECT c.*, o FROM customer_orders_lineitem c, c.c_orders o;
 ```

 The unnesting syntax is an extension of the FROM clause\.
-In standard SQL, the FROM clause *x \(AS\) y* means that for each tuple y in table x\.
-Similarly, the FROM clause *x \(AS\) y*, if x is a SUPER value translates to for each \(SUPER\) value y in \(SUPER\) array value x\.
+In standard SQL, the FROM clause `x (AS) y` means that `y` iterates over each tuple in relation `x`\.
+In this case, `x` refers to a relation and `y` refers to an alias for relation `x`\.
+Similarly, the PartiQL syntax of unnesting using the FROM clause item `x (AS) y` means that `y` iterates over each \(SUPER\) value in \(SUPER\) array expression x\.
+In this case, `x` is a SUPER expression and `y` is an alias for `x`\.

 The left operand can also use the dot and bracket notation for regular navigation\.
-In the previous example, customer\_orders\_lineitem c is the iteration over the customer\_order\_lineitem base table and c\.c\_orders o is the iteration over the c\.c\_orders array\.
-To iterate over o\_lineitems attribute that is an array within an array, you must add multiple clauses\.
+In the previous example, `customer_orders_lineitem c` is the iteration over the `customer_order_lineitem` base table and `c.c_orders o` is the iteration over the `c.c_orders` array\.
+To iterate over the `o_lineitems` attribute, which is an array within an array, you add multiple clauses\.

 ```
 SELECT c.*, o, l FROM customer_orders_lineitem c, c.c_orders o, o.o_lineitems l;
 ```

-Amazon Redshift also supports array index when iterating over the array using the AT keyword\.
-The clause *x AS y AT z* iterates over array x and generates the field z which is the array index\.
-The following example shows how array index works:
+Amazon Redshift also supports an array index when iterating over the array using the AT keyword\.
+The clause `x AS y AT z` iterates over array `x` and generates the field `z,` which is the array index\.
+The following example shows how an array index works\.

 ```
 SELECT c_name,